 But these seasonal flows are suffering across all four states the river crosses.
 As Kim Lutz, director of the Conservancy’s Connecticut River program, explains, “To make a real difference, we know we have to work at the scale of the problem.”

 As with all good science, the project began with a series of questions.
 “We wanted to find out how much water the Connecticut River and its tributaries need, and when they need it,” says Lutz.
 “Once we know how much change a river can withstand, we can help dam owners make better decisions about water use.”

 The model the Conservancy and partners are developing will provide a sophisticated understanding of how water currently flows in the river and its tributaries and will assess opportunities to improve operations at approximately 70 large dams, helping the Army Corps, hydropower producers and other dam operators explore ways of to manage water that are more in line with a river’s natural processes.
 The models will also allow users to see the potential effect of climate change on the operation of these dams.

 “Some may see this as an unlikely partnership,” adds Lutz.
 “But the potential results for communities and ecosystems are tremendous.
 We can’t restore these systems unless we open up the conversation about the services our rivers provide with more and more partners."

-To that end, the team’s basin-wide project is assessing opportunities to improve operations at approximately 70 large dams, and they will reach out to all large dam owners and operators to ensure their participation in the model’s development.
 The ultimate goal is to encourage decisions that achieve environmental benefits while maintaining important human uses.
 “The key,” says Lutz, “will be to work with nature’s water rhythms rather than against them.”

 Story written by: Kate Frazer, The Nature Conservancy.